elastic/kibana/x-pack/plugins/canvas/README.md

 ];
 ```

-Then, in the `setup` method of your plugin, you can add this new function definition to Canvas.
+Then, in the `setup` method of your plugin, you can add this new function definition to Canvas:

 ```typescript
 setup(core: CoreSetup, plugins: CanvasExampleSetupPlugins) {